shashidharybhat/FakeImageDetectionCNN/README.md

 ## License

-This project is licensed under the GPLv3
+This project is licensed under the Unlicence Licence